How to get to Ben Gurion Airport

-I, the author, have got there with two different ways so far.
+I, the author, have got there in two different ways until now.

-However, I took these transportation in 2012, which means it’s already over 5 years ago.
-Please check the latest information for making it sure.
+However, I took this transportation in 2012, already over five years ago.
+Please check the latest information to make sure.

 1. How to get Central Bus Station in Jerusalem

-Make sure to have your ticket with you before hopping on.
+Make sure you have an appropriate ticket before riding on.

-This bus won’t pass the airport but it stops at Tel Aviv Bus Station.
+This bus doesn’t pass the airport but stops at Tel Aviv Bus Station.

-From Tel Aviv Bus Station, walk to HaHagana train station by walk (400m) to the west.
+Once arriving at the Tel Aviv bus station, walk to HaHagana train station 400m west.

 You can buy a ticket from a vending machine.

-There is a security control before entering to the platform.
+There is a security control before entering the platform.

-When you ask the bus to Ben Gurion Airport at the ticket counter, they might sell a ticket of a bus which goes through a bus stop near the airport.
-1 hour, 24 NIS (2012).
+- When you ask for the bus to Ben Gurion Airport at the ticket counter, they might sell a ticket for a bus that goes through a bus stop near the airport. one hour, 24 NIS (2012).

-Because the bus stop is on a boulevard and it’s hard to recognize as the stop to get off, ask the driver to tell you when the stop would be reaching.
+Because the bus stop is on a boulevard and it’s hard to recognize, ask the driver to tell you when the bus is reaching the stop to get off.

-There is a security control at the entrance of the airport, as usual.
+There is a security control at the airport entrance, as usual.

 3. Taxi from Jerusalem to Ben Gurion Airport

-I’ve never taken a taxi to Ben Gurion Airport, though, some taxi driver offered me once 200 NIS for one way.
+Though I’ve never taken a taxi to Ben Gurion Airport, a taxi driver offered me once 200 NIS for one way.

-I didn’t take it because it was too expensive for one person, but if you are a group, it could be a choice.
+I didn’t take it because it was too expensive for one person, but if you are in a group, it can be a choice.